youngd24/ThinClient/Wyse/7000/README.md

 ## Overview

 The Dell Wyse 7000 series consists of the 7010 and 7020 model.
 They are virtually the same with differences in the video capabilities they come with.
-Details are available here: https://www.dell.com/ae/business/p/wyse-z-class/pd.
+Details are available [here](https://www.dell.com/ae/business/p/wyse-z-class/pd).

 They're also referred to as the "z class" thin clients, the one I have examined is a Zx0 unit.